hackclub/hackpad/hackpads/TetrisHackpad/README.md

 Either way, this was my first time designing a PCB, overall I think it went pretty well!
 The case is just a few sheets of acrylic with some standoffs to sandwhich the board in between.

 # PCB
 Could the PCB be white?
-Still working on the silksreen.
-Sneak peak:
+Renders coming soon!
 <img src="https://github.com/s1072489/hackpad/blob/main/hackpads/TetrisHackpad/pcb.png?raw=true" style="width:450px">